 The Service's expenditure is predominantly on employee related costs at around 76% of total expenditure (fig 1.).
-Therefore the Service must inevitably face the fact that it has to reduce its employee numbers in order to meet these future financial challenges.
+Therefore the Service must inevitably face the fact that it has to reduce its employee numbers in order to meet these future finacial challenges.

 Fig 1 - Breakdown of Authority Costs for 2010/11.
+(Figures are £'ms)

 The Authority relies heavily on the Government Formula Grant to support its spending.
-In 2011/12 this grant equated to 63% of revenue funding.
+In 2011/12 this grant equated to 61% of revenue funding.

-The Government's plans to reduce national debt through lower public sector expenditure include a 25% reduction in Formula Grant for Fire and Rescue Services over 2011 - 2015.
+The Government's plans to reduce national debt through lower public sector expenditure include an average 25% reduction in Formula Grant for Fire and Rescue Services over 2011 - 2015.